adobe/aem-core-forms-components/README.md

 ### UberJar

-This project relies on the AEM 6.4.4 `cq-quickstart` UberJar.
+This project relies on the AEM 6.4.4 `cq-quickstart` UberJar and AEM Forms SDK API.
 This is publicly available on https://repo.adobe.com

 For more details about the UberJar please head over to the [How to Build AEM Projects using Apache Maven](https://helpx.adobe.com/experience-manager/6-4/sites/developing/using/ht-projects-maven.html) documentation page.